Jerome C. LeBarron

 Jerry LeBarron graduated in 1967 from Osseo-Fairchild High School and in 1969 enlisted in the U.S. Navy.
 After completing Aviation "A" school, he was assigned to Airborne Early Warning Squadron One, VW-1, "The Typhoon Trackers," based at NAS Agana, Guam.
 Jerry served as crewmember on a Lockheed L-1049 Constellation, WC-121.
 After completion of his first typhoon weather season, Jerry was absorbed into Fleet Air Reconnaissance Squadron One, VQ-1.
 VQ-1's mission agenda consisted of flying "special operations" out of Japan and Vietnam.
-Jerry's service awards include the Combat Action Ribbon and the Navy Commendation Medal.
+Jerry's service awards include the Combat Action Ribbon and two Navy Commendation Medals.

 Jerry began taking flying lessons while in the Navy and belonged to Navy flying clubs in Japan and Guam.